 - You can directly enter or change the "User Name" for an existing Sensor (double click

 between textual and graphic display of the Sensor state in the Display preferences.
+Note thae value

 - When checked, the Sensor command and status is inverted.
 For example, an inverted

 - Use Global Delays